neurophysik/jitcdde/docs/index.rst

 JiTCDDE is designed in analogy to `JiTCODE`_ (which is handled very similarly to `SciPy’s ODE`_ (`scipy.integrate.ode`)):
 It takes an iterable (or generator function) of `SymPy <http://www.sympy.org/>`_ expressions, translates them to C code, compiles them and an integrator wrapped around them on the fly, and allows you to operate this integrator from Python.

-This approach has the following advantages
+This approach has the following advantages:

 *	**Speed boost through compilation**
 	Evaluating the derivative and the core operations of the Runge–Kutta integration happen in compiled C code and thus very efficiently.